ACEnglish/kanpig/gqcalibration/README.md

 default.

-As you iterate on different `estimate_params.py` arguments, the most basic way to evaluate if one model is better than another is by looking at the "Log-likelihood" line in the scripts logging output or the resulting `my_config.json`, where a higher (less negative) log-likelihood is better.
-However, you'll also want to consider looking at the QC plots, described below.
+As you iterate on different `estimate_params.py` arguments, the most basic way to evaluate if one model is better than another is by looking at the "Log-likelihood" line in the logging output or the resulting `my_config.json`, where a higher (less negative) log-likelihood is better.
+However, you'll also want to look at the QC plots, described below.
 For example, the default arguments will only train on already correctly predicted genotypes, which may over fit the model's parameters.
-Therefore, it is usually useful to run with `estimate_params.py --all` to also add in the natural noise of incorrectly genotyped variants, which may give a worse log-likelihood, but may have better fit GQ calibration.
+Therefore, it is usually useful to run with `estimate_params.py --all` to also add in the natural noise of incorrectly genotyped variants, which may give a worse log-likelihood, but may have operate better.

 To help avoid over fitting, the `--leaveout` parameter will leave out some fraction of the genotypes (across all states) from training and then create separate output files for testing.